 I actually started playing the organ because the band I wanted to join already had 2 guitar players and, because they were all school mates, they didn’t want to fire them!
 They told me that if I could play the organ I could join the band so I swapped one of my guitars, learned some basic chords and did my first gig with them the following day!

-The music didn't have a label then.
+The music didn’t have a label then.
 It was just pop rock within which we were able to experiment a bit.
-If that´s so-called 'prog' then maybe you're right.
+If that’s so-called ‘prog’ then maybe you’re right.

 We mainly played alone in pubs and small clubs but we did open a couple of university concerts for The Who.
 That was when I became friends with Roger Daltrey.

-I will answer these 2 questions in one because there is a lot of misinformation about these recordings!
+There is a lot of misinformation about these recordings!

 Both were ‘works for hire’.
 In other words the producers hired me first to write the songs and then I got involved in the playing, but NOT in the productions.
 I got paid for the work and walked away never imagining that they would see the light of day then, let alone 30 years later!